 Program of Study in Intellectual Property and Technology Law

 Intellectual property is one of the fastest-growing legal specialties in the United States, and increasingly in the world.
 Notre Dame Law School’s Program of Study in Intellectual Property and Technology Law prepares students to practice in a wide variety of intellectual property-related fields.
-Our faculty teach basic and advanced courses in the core doctrines of intellectual property (IP)—patent, copyright, trademark and unfair competition—and related fields including design, cyberlaw, and antitrust.
+Our faculty teach basic and advanced courses in the core doctrines of intellectual property — patent, copyright, trademark and unfair competition—and related fields including design, cyberlaw, and antitrust.
+For an information sheet on this program of study, click here.

 Prominent practicing IP lawyers serve as adjunct professors, bringing their specialized expertise to the classroom and providing valuable mentoring and networking opportunities for students.
 And students can develop important practice skills through externships and/or participation in our unique Intellectual Property and Entrepreneurship Clinic.